arkch99/pyDFA/README.md

 # pyDFA
-A deterministic finite automaton for identifying valid C identifiers, simulated in Python
+A deterministic finite automaton for identifying valid C identifiers, simulated in Python.